elasticpath/react-pwa-reference-storefront/src/components/src/QuickOrderForm/README.md

 #### Description

-Displays form fields for a product item number and quantity, and displays a price for the specified product and quantity.
-You can use this component to populate a quick order form.
+Adds form fields for a product item number and quantity, and displays a price for the specified product and quantity.

+Use this component to populate the **Quick Order** pane in the `BulkOrder` component.
+You can add as many `QuickOrderForm` components as you need.

 #### Usage